fardinshaikh21/Programs/README.md

 # `Python`
-- I am uploade all python programs basic to advance check it.
+- I am uploded all python programs basic to advance check it.